kenjiaiko/secml/README.md

 <img src="pngs/figure_6.png" width="160px"><img src="pngs/figure_9.png" width="160px">

-In short, given data-set like the one on the left figure, I want to draw a blue circle (an arbitrary number) in the right figure.
+In short, given data-set like the one on the left figure, we want to draw a blue circle (an arbitrary number) in the right figure.
 The circles are not necessarily three.

 ```
 $ python load_dataset0-1.py sample0.txt